STEM Education: 4 Ways to Inspire STEM Learners

 One of the best ways to get students excited about any subject is to show them something interesting.
 In English classes, sometimes that involves acting out scenes from Shakespeare.
 In History courses, it can involve watching movies about a selected time period.
 While the “something interesting” might be a bit different for STEM subjects, it’s still just as important to excite students and prepare them to learn.

 Interest students with a wide variety of free and paid STEM resources.
 For example, learning how to code is a great life skill that children can start to learn with free websites like Codeacademy and fun games and apps.
-Another way to get kids interested in STEM subjects is our Achieve program.
+Another way to get kids interested in STEM subjects is with a school weather station.
 Getting kids excited about meteorology or any other science is easy when you show something interesting.